mhuang001/fdi-dev/README.md

 ```
 to install as a user.

-Install the dependencies if needed ((python 3.6, Flask, pytest ...)
+Install the dependencies if needed. python 3.6 for pal and pns, 2.7 for dataset
 ```
 		cd /tmp/spdc
 		pip3 install -r requirements.txt